philfrei/SiVi/README.md

 In this next section, the basic features of the GUI are described.
 The following figure shows the GUI for a 3-channel project used to create an earthlike planet texture.

-*Fig. SIVI's GUI (67% size), developing an earthlike planet texture*
+*Fig. SiVi's GUI (67% size), developing an earthlike planet texture*

 <img src="images\fsTerra.png" alt="fsTerra" style="zoom:67%;" />

+#### Settings

+From the menu bar, the settings allow the specification of the width and height of the graphic, and the number of contributing "octaves".
+The noise engine is also selected here.
+Most recently, horizontal and vertical reflections have been added.
+These reflections result in a doubling of the width and height in the final display.

 #### Channels

-The top half of SIVI contains controls for the contributing *channels* of noise.
+The top half of SiVi contains controls for the contributing *channels* of noise.
 This project has 3 channels.
 If more channels are used than can be displayed, a scroll bar is provided.
 Each *channel* controls a separate call to the noise function.
 The settings on each channel are for *scaling*, *translation*, a filter function (of dubious merit), and a set of radio buttons for the selection of an algorithm to transform the results, or not, from the range -1 to 1, to the range 0 to 1.
 This section also includes a visualization of the target area.

 A call is made to the noise function for every pixel in the target rectangle image.
 As we traverse over the area of our intended graphic using a simple `for` loop, the X and Y coordinates are plugged in as arguments to the noise function.
 The GUI controls **X Scale** and **Y Scale** hold values that control the distance we travel through the *gradient noise space* over the course of this `for` loop.